 Also released at the end of 2019, the Beats Solo Pro headphones basically contain the same clever tech as the Beats Studio 3 Wireless headphones (above), but in a more compact form factor that makes them look more 80s than 70s.
 Despite their reduced size, though, they're very sturdy and feel very comfortable in use.
 Also note that they don't actually feature a power button: they automatically switch on when you unfold them.

-If you want to listen to music, podcasts or whatever when you're out for some exercise, Beats Powerbeats Pro are worth a look: Wireless, ear-hook headphones made specifically for such purposes.
+If you want to listen to music, podcasts or whatever when you're exercising, Beats Powerbeats Pro are worth a look: wireless, ear-hook headphones made specifically for such purposes.
 Their slim nozzles and choice of four different ear tips mean that they'll fit snugly and stay in place, however much you move about.
 There's a volume rocker and play/pause/skip button on the logo, so you can control your listening without having to fish your phone out of your pocket.
 In addition, they're sweat and water-resistant.

 The Powerbeats Pro offer crisp, clear sound that's not too heavy on the bass, up to nine hours of listening time, and the same kind of controls and fast connectivity you find in the AirPods (not surprising, as the internal tech is the same).
 On the downside, there's no wireless charging or noise cancellation, as there is in the AirPods Pro, so we've positioned them on our best Apple headphones list accordingly.